 A manual filing of Articles of Amendment is required in Ontario, along with the original signature of the director.

 Ontario Business Central is here to assist through the amendment process, making the entire process very easy.
 Our online ordering process takes just a few minutes to complete, and all you would need to do is provide the specific details of what you are amending.
-After that, we prepare the amended Articles and send them to you for review and approval.
+After that, we prepare the amended Articles and send them to you for review and approval by email.
 Once approved, the signed Articles of Amendment can be then mailed or couriered to us for same-day filing.

 If you are changing the corporate name or switching from a numbered company to a named company, a Nuans report is mandatory and available to add as an option within your Amendment ordering process.
 Once completed the filed Articles of Amendment are scanned and sent to you electronically, as well as mailed to you, so you have the original documents.